Amazonomachy: Terracotta Nolan neck-amphora (jar'

+Greek Architecture

+Depictions of Amazon battles in Greek architecture generally fell into the category of late antique to post-classical architectural sculpture.
+Examples of this can be found on the west gable of the temple of Apollo at Eretria (from around the end of the 6th century BC), and on the metopes or friezes at places such as the Athenian treasury at Delphi (490 BC), the Hephaestium at Athens (450 BC), the temple of Zeus at Olympia (460 BC), the temple of Apollo at Bassae (410 BC), the east hill at Selinunte (470 BC), the mausoleum at Halicarnassus (350 BC), and the Artemis temple in Magnesia (2nd century BC).

+After the Persian Wars, the Greeks attached greater significance to such battle scenes, referencing the Attic War as a mythological example of Athens’ successful defense against foreign invaders.
+In particular, this Attic amazonomachy was depicted on places such as the west metope on the Parthenon (around 440 BC), shield of Athena Parthenos (around 440 BC), and in the Stoa Poikile in Athens (460 BC).

-West metopes of Parthenon
+West Metopes of Parthenon

 Kalamis, a Greek sculptor, is attributed to designing the west metopes of the Parthenon, a temple on the Athenian Acropolis dedicated to the Greek goddess Athena.
 The west metopes of the Parthenon depict a battle between Greeks and Amazons.
 Despite its mutilated state, scholars generally concur that the scene represents the Amazon invasion of Attica.

 Shield of Athena Parthenos

 The shield of Athena Parthenos, sculpted by Phidias, depicts a fallen Amazon.
 Athena Parthenos was a massive chryselephantine sculpture of Athena, the main cult image inside the Parthenon at Athens, which is now lost, though known from descriptions and small ancient copies.

-Bassae Frieze in Temple of Apollo
+Frieze in Temple of Apollo at Bassae

-The Bassae Frieze in the Temple of Apollo at Bassae contains a number of slabs portraying Trojan Amazonomachy and Heraclean Amazonomachy.
+The Bassae Frieze, from the Temple of Apollo at Bassae, contains a number of slabs portraying Trojan Amazonomachy and Heraclean Amazonomachy.
 The Trojan Amazonomachy spans three blocks, displaying the eventual death of Penthesilea at the hands of Achilles.
 The Heraclean Amazonomachy spans eight blocks and represents the struggle of Heracles to seize the belt of the Amazon queen Hippolyta.